Samaritanism

 Origins and Development

-Samaritanism traces its origins to the ancient Israelites and Hebrews.
-The Samaritans believe they are the true descendants of the Israelites who were not exiled during the Assyrian conquest of the Northern Kingdom of Israel around 720 BCE.
-According to their tradition, the schism between Samaritans and Jews occurred when High Priest Eli left Mount Gerizim, the original holy site, and established a competing altar in Shiloh.
+Samaritanism traces its roots to the early Israelites and Hebrews.
+The Samaritans believe they are the true descendants of the Israelites who remained in the land during the Assyrian conquest of the Northern Kingdom of Israel around 720 BCE.
+Central to their tradition is the schism with the Jewish community, which they attribute to High Priest Eli’s departure from Mount Gerizim—considered the original holy site—to establish a competing altar in Shiloh.
+Their distinct history as a group dates back to the 6th–3rd century BCE, and they regard themselves as the faithful guardians of the original Israelite religion.

 Samaritanism does not have a single founder.
 Instead, it developed from the ancient Israelite religion and traditions.
 Key figures in their history include Moses and Joshua, who are also significant in Judaism.